 We set great store by school trips and the enrichment they bring.
 These have included places of worship, such as a mosque, a synagogue and York Minster, to raise awareness of diversity and difference in the wider community.
 Similarly, there are other places of worship that will be visited in due course.
-We have also arranged previous trips to an adventure centre; local live sports venues and museums; talks by the local police to raise awareness of bullying and violent behaviours; and joining a local library to promote and improve reading.
-All of the above are aimed towards promoting British values.
+We have also arranged previous trips to various adventure centres; local live sports events and museums; talks by the local police to raise awareness of bullying and violent behaviours; and joining a local library to promote and improve reading.
+All of the above is aimed towards promoting British values.

 Additionally, extra-curricular activities are offered on-site, such as:

 - One-to-one swimming lessons at a local swimming pool.